Skip to main content

 Define Segmentation Rules

 Specify which players this bonus applies to.
 Use player attributes to target specific groups.
-Leave empty to evaluate all players.Example: Only VIP players
+Leave empty to evaluate all players.When you click to add a condition, a searchable field picker appears with two sections:

 player.vipLevel != 'none'